RAVEL: Rare Concept Generation and Editing via Graph-driven Relational Guidance: Related Work

-Advancements in large language models (LLMs) have enhanced text-to-image (T2I) diffusion models, improving image fidelity and prompt alignment.
-Recent approaches have leveraged LLMs to generate layouts with bounding boxes for better spatial organization in complex, multi-object scenes \cite{gani2024llmblueprint, feng2023layoutgpt, lian2024llmgrounded, Feng2024Ranni}.
+\textbf{LLMs and RAG for T2I Diffusion Models} Advancements in large language models (LLMs) have enhanced text-to-image (T2I) diffusion models, improving image fidelity and prompt alignment.
+Recent approaches have leveraged LLMs to generate layouts with bounding boxes for better spatial organization in complex, multi-object scenes \cite{gani2023llm, feng2023layoutgpt, lian2023llm, Feng_2024_CVPR}.
 Prompt engineering also extends T2I models’ narrative understanding \cite{zhang2022promptgen}, while fine-tuning LLMs on high-quality prompts improves output \cite{Yao2024promptcot} but can be costly and less adaptable, with risks of forgetting and hallucination.
-Retrieval-augmented generation (RAG) \cite{lewis2020RAG} further enhances T2I models by retrieving relevant images or prompts from vector databases, aiding in style and concept alignment \cite{chen2023reimagen, blattmann2022ragdiffusion, shrestha2024fairrag, zhang2024refir, tang2024retribooru, aws_rag_blog}.
-Despite these advances, capturing fine-grained, context-aware concepts remains challenging.
-LLM-controlled methods in image editing, like DiffEdit \cite{couairon2023diffedit} for targeted edits and Hive \cite{Zhang2024hive} for compositional edits, show promise but struggle with domain consistency.
+Retrieval-augmented generation (RAG) \cite{lewis2020retrieval} further enhances T2I models by retrieving relevant images or prompts from vector databases, aiding in style and concept alignment \cite{chen2022re, blattmann2022ragdiffusion, shrestha2024fairrag, guo2024refir, tang2024retribooru, aws_rag_blog, shalev2025imagerag, lu2024recon, lyu2025realrag}.
+However, these approaches remain constrained by their reliance on retrieved visual exemplars and single-pass pipelines.
+They lack the ability to reason over fine-grained, structured knowledge, making them less effective for rare concept generation, context fidelity, and self-correcting edits, capabilities central to our proposed method.
+LLM-controlled methods in image editing, like DiffEdit \cite{couairon2022diffedit} for targeted edits and Hive \cite{Zhang_2024_CVPR} for compositional edits, show promise but struggle with domain consistency.
 Techniques such as InstructPix2Pix \cite{brooks2023instructpix2pix} and Prompt2Prompt \cite{hertz2022prompt} facilitate global edits but lack precision in finer details, highlighting the limitations in meeting nuanced, context-sensitive editing needs.